Away With The Steiners

 Happy to be at the beach!

-Visas for Bali
+Visas For Travel to Bali

 I updated my first post from Bali with kids, Indonesia this year to say good morning; but wait – not just from anywhere in Bali…

-It’s like we’d done it again!
 We arrived at MIDNIGHT after our 4:00am start from New Zealand (that meant it was already 4:00am again in NZ) to find our hotel room in Bali had already been on-sold…

 Our friendly taxi driver and hotel staff rebooked us and redirected us about a kilometre down the road.